federicomarini/RNAseq-workflow/RNAseq.md

 **samstat** (link)
 **Subread** (link)
 **CutAdapt** (link)
-If the python package CutAdapt is not on your cluster environment, you can install a local copy by running the command below:
+If the python package Cutadapt is not on your cluster environment, you can install a local copy by running the command below:
 ```bash
 pip install cutadapt --user
 ```